PierreBedoucha/inf109/README.md

 Place this text wherever on the first half of the playing window so that it is ergonomic.
 Also, note that {0} or {1} represent a placeholder for the variables and will have to be formatted.
 To be able to indicate the current player’s turn, you will have to add another variable, turn_id, as function argument.
 The variable turn_id will be manage in the main function, passed to the play function and finally reach the player_screen function you modified for player scores and turns display.
 Taken the previous explanation into account, modify yours principal functions main() and play() to manage 2 players hangman game.
-By calling your main() function you should obtain a result similar to the following:

 ## Submission